arist0tl3/meteor-catphotos/README.md

 <h3>client/main.html</h3>
 This file just provides the basic title, and also demonstrates that styles can be passed in the header, though this is obviously not usually best practice.
-Within the body, the {{> gallery}} tag pulls in our gallery template, and before the body closes, we have a wookmark script that runs on document.ready, giving us the wookmark positioning before having to submit a new photo.
+Within the body, the {{> gallery}} tag pulls in our gallery template.

+<h3>server/startup.js</h3>
+The first time the app loads on the server, this file checks for records in the TotalCount collection, and if it finds none, it inserts one blank record.
+This is the record that is used to keep count of the total images processed.

+<h2>Limitations</h2>
+This is just a very basic demo.
+It doesn't factor in things like form validation, allow/deny, or other security measures.
+Non-image uploads are handled poorly, and any user can really wreak havoc via the console.

+Feel free to fork and have fun -- this is really just a demo I made for fun and decided to upload in the hopes that it may help other Meteor beginners!